M1ck4/MichaelAngel.io/CC-Image_Collector_README.md

 # Creative Commons Image Collector

 ## Overview
-The **Cretive Commons Image Collector** is a Python-based tool designed to download images from various Creative Commons sources.
+The **Creative Commons Image Collector** is a Python-based tool designed to download images from various Creative Commons sources.
 This project emphasizes transparency by utilizing only non-copyrighted images and public domain works, ensuring that the resources used are free and accessible to all.

 ## Features
 - Downloads images from multiple sources, including: